antonytrupe/rfw/README.md

 magical portals that let you fast travel but age you based on normal travel speed

 ## TODO
-2. turn clock/timer
-6. combat
+1. combat
-1. unclaim character
+2. unclaim character
 3. touch controls
 4. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
 4. random stats when spawning